 One indicator that economists use to measure the relative health of an economy is the national debt to GDP ratio.
 If this ratio is within an ideal zone, a country is set for growth.
 However, if the ratio is above a certain level, a country could suffer negative effects.
 The U.S. debt to GDP ratio has fluctuated over time, but has been a major indicator of the overall state of the economy.

-National debt is fairly self explanatory.
-It’s the total debt a country owes to public and private parties.
+National debt is fairly self explanatory: it’s the total debt a country owes to public and private parties.
 Governments issue debt to help pay for programs to stimulate economic growth, private investment and social programs, among various other items.
 Ideally a country’s tax revenues would be enough to cover expenditures, though often times deficit spending is necessary which increases the national debt.

-GDP is measured as the Gross Domestic Product.
+Economists measure GDP, which stands for Gross Domestic Product.
 This is the total value of all goods and services produced by a country.
 GDP growth is generally a good sign, as when it increases a country is growing.
 Growth typically implies jobs and investment into the country.